-We are dedicated to protecting your PHI, and have set up a number of policies and practices to help make sure your PHI is kept secure.
+We are dedicated to protecting your PHI, and we've set up a number of policies and practices to help keep your PHI secure and private.

-We have to keep your PHI private.
 If we believe your PHI has been breached, we must let you know.

 We keep your oral, written and electronic PHI safe using physical, electronic and procedural means.
 These safeguards follow Federal and state laws.
 Some of the ways we keep your PHI safe include securing offices that hold PHI, password-protecting computers and locking storage areas and filing cabinets.
 We require our employees to protect PHI through written policies and procedures.
 These policies limit access to PHI to only those employees who need the data to do their job.
 Employees are also required to wear ID badges to help keep people who do not belong out of areas where sensitive data is kept.
 Also, where required by law, our affiliates and nonaffiliates must protect the privacy of data we share in the normal course of business.
 They are not allowed to give PHI to others without your written OK, except as allowed by law and outlined in this notice.